abroroo/til/Grokking Simplicity/Chapter4.md

-Make your functions simple by having them just take input and return output, turning actions into straightforward calculations.
+Make your functions simple by having them just take input and return output, turning actions into calculations.